marcelduin/Micrio.Blogpost.wasm-v3/README.md

 1. **It's possible to have the entire rendering logic inside WebAssembly**
 2. **It's possible to combine JS en WebAssembly fluently**

 Back to the drawing board.
-What I was going to make was a single WebGL renderer, used for both the 2D and 360&deg; Micrio images, so I could do away with the Canvas2D and three.js implementations, not only (hopefully) improving performance, but being able to throw away *a lot* of JS code.
+What I was going to make was a single WebGL renderer, used for both the 2D and 360&deg; Micrio images, so I could do away with the Canvas2D and three.js implementations, not only (hopefully) improving performance, but being able to throw away *a lot* of JS code and do away with the three.js dependency.

 ## 6.1.
 Connecting WebAssembly's memory to WebGL